home catalog search luxury villas contact us find yourself in italy

 All rentals require a security deposit in Euros.
 The amount of the security deposit is noted in the booking contract that you signed when booking the property.
 This amount is paid to the owner (or his/her representative) when you arrive.

 Italian law requires the owner to "register" all guests.
 This involves "surrendering" your passport to the owner for a short time so that s/he can fill out a form with your name, country of origin and passport number.
 S/he will return your passport promptly.
+We suggest that all guests make a copy of their passports.
+This will assist the owner in registering his guests and also is recommended in case of passport theft or loss.

 top of page